 Handling is a tricky thing to test in any category, but when comparing remote control cars with completely different intended uses, it becomes even trickier.
-For this reason, we set up separate test courses for off-road and on-road vehicles.
-We then ran each of the vehicles through the courses repeatedly and analyzed the handling.
 It's worth noting that off-road vehicles are generally more versatile and handle more reliably, regardless of terrain.

 The reality of remote control cars is that you spend much more time charging your vehicle than actually driving it.
 That said, some cars have longer drive times than others.
 Fortunately, testing battery life is relatively easy and offers useful insights.